Leica D-LUX 5 vs Sony RX10

 It is notable that the RX10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D-LUX 5 does not provide wifi capability.

-Both the D-LUX 5 and the RX10 have been discontinued, but can regularly be found used on eBay.
+Both the D-LUX 5 and the RX10 have been discontinued, but can regularly be found used on ebay.
 The D-LUX 5 was replaced by the Leica D-LUX 6, while the RX10 was followed by the Sony RX10 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.
+Further information on the features and operation of the D-LUX 5 and RX10 can be found, respectively, in the Leica D-LUX 5 Manual (free pdf) or the online Sony RX10 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica D-LUX 5 or the Sony RX10 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.